themesberg/flowbite-svelte/src/routes/docs/components/breadcrumb.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, } from '../../utils' import { Breadcrumb, BreadcrumbItem, Heading, P, A } from '$lib' import { props as breadcrumbProps } from '../../props/Breadcrumb.json' import { props as breadcrumbItemProps } from '../../props/BreadcrumbItem.json'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { Breadcrumb, BreadcrumbItem, Heading, P, A } from '$lib' import componentData1 from '../../component-data/Breadcrumb.json' import componentData2 from '../../component-data/BreadcrumbItem.json'
 </script>

 The breadcrumb component is an important part of any website or application that can be used to show the current location of a page in a hierarchical structure of pages.